 Preamble

-This guide assumes you’re running an instance of Owncloud on a Docker container using docker-compose.
+💡 This guide assumes you’re running an instance of Owncloud on a Docker container using docker-compose.

 If you don’t have an instance of Owncloud running on Docker, follow these steps:

-Creating an R2 bucket
+Creating a bucket

 Go to your Cloudflare dashboard and navigate to the R2 page.
+Then click on the Create bucket button.

-The name for your R2 bucket.
+The unique name for your Cloudflare R2 bucket.

-The name for your R2 bucket.
+The unique name for your Cloudflare R2 bucket.

-Once you’re done with that, head back to the R2 page, and click on the Manage R2 API Tokens link.
+Once you’re done with that, head back to the R2 page, click on the Manage R2 API Tokens link and click on the Create API token button.

 Bucket creation options